spences10/twitter-bot-playground/docs/00-set-up-the-bot.md

 require('./src/bot')
 ```

-So when we use `yarn start` to run the bot it calls the `index.js` file which runs the `bot.js` file from the `src` folder we're going to create.
+So when we use `npm run start` to run the bot it calls the `index.js` file which runs the `bot.js` file from the `src` folder we're going to create.

 Now we add our API keys to the `.env` file, it should look something like this: